Cardinal Richelieu

-Richelieu has frequently been depicted in popular fiction, principally as the lead villain in Alexandre Dumas's 1844 novel The Three Musketeers and its numerous film adaptations.

 Early life

-Born in Paris on 9 September 1585, Armand du Plessis was the fourth of five children and the last of three sons: he was delicate from childhood, and suffered frequent bouts of ill-health throughout his life.
+Born in Paris on 9 September 1585, Armand du Plessis was the fourth of five children and the last of three sons: he was delicate from childhood and suffered frequent bouts of ill-health throughout his life.
 His family belonged to the lesser nobility of Poitou: his father, François du Plessis, seigneur de Richelieu, was a soldier and courtier who served as the Grand Provost of France, and his mother, Susanne de La Porte, was the daughter of a famous jurist.

-When he was five years old, Richelieu's father died of fever in the French Wars of Religion, leaving the family in debt; with the aid of royal grants, however, the family was able to avoid financial difficulties.
-At the age of nine, young Richelieu was sent to the College of Navarre in Paris to study philosophy.
+When Richelieu was five years old, his father died of fever in the French Wars of Religion, leaving the family in debt; however, with the aid of royal grants, the family was able to avoid financial difficulties.
+At age nine, young Richelieu was sent to the College of Navarre in Paris to study philosophy.
 Thereafter, he began to train for a military career.
-His private life seems to have been typical for a young officer of the era: in 1605, aged twenty, he was treated by Théodore de Mayerne for gonorrhea.
+There, he learned mathematics, fencing, horse riding, dancing skills, courtly manners, and military drill.
+His private life seems to have been typical for a young officer of the era; in 1605, aged twenty, he was treated by Théodore de Mayerne for gonorrhea.

 Henry III had rewarded Richelieu's father for his participation in the Wars of Religion by granting his family the Bishopric of Luçon.
 The family appropriated most of the revenues of the bishopric for private use; they were, however, challenged by clergymen who desired the funds for ecclesiastical purposes.
 To protect the important source of revenue, Richelieu's mother proposed to make her second son, Alphonse, the bishop of Luçon.
 Alphonse, who had no desire to become a bishop, became instead a Carthusian monk.
 Thus, it became necessary that the younger Richelieu join the clergy.
 He had strong academic interests and threw himself into studying for his new post.

 In 1606, Henry IV nominated Richelieu to become Bishop of Luçon.
 As Richelieu had not yet reached the canonical minimum age, it was necessary that he journey to Rome for a special dispensation from Pope Paul V. This secured, Richelieu was consecrated bishop in April 1607.
 Soon after he returned to his diocese in 1608, Richelieu was heralded as a reformer.
 He became the first bishop in France to implement the institutional reforms prescribed by the Council of Trent between 1545 and 1563.